SatangDevJr/CovidDeathCase/README.md

 API Doc on http://localhost:8000/swagger/index.html After run docker-compose up --build success and ready to start

+this Project have only 1 API is http://localhost:8000/deathcases/gettopthreeprovice

 for detail of architecture in on README.md inside backend